openphacts/ops-platform-setup/README.md

 - Data loading script is in scripts/seasame-load-list.txt
 - Run using console.sh < sesame-load-list.txt
 - Each dataset is loaded into a separate named graph
+-

 #### Hierarchies
-For each hierarchy we have two named graphs
+For each hierarchy we have three named graphs

 1. the direct hierarchy - the named graph is denoted by /direct
 2. the full closure - the named graph is denoted by /inference
+3. other info (e.g. rdfs:label) - the named graph without a suffix

 Environment Setup (Current)
 -----------------